lindell/multi-gitter/README.md

   -M, --max-reviewers int       If this value is set, reviewers will be randomized.
   -O, --org strings             The name of a GitHub organization.
 All repositories in that organization will be used.
   -o, --output string           The file that the output of the script should be outputted to. "-" means stdout. (default "-")
   -p, --platform string         The platform that is used.
-Available values: github, gitlab, gitea. (default "github") -b, --pr-body string          The body of the commit message.
+Available values: github, gitlab, gitea, bitbucket_server. (default "github")
+  -b, --pr-body string          The body of the commit message.
 Will default to everything but the first line of the commit message if none is set.
   -t, --pr-title string         The title of the PR.
 Will default to the first line of the commit message if none is set.
   -P, --project strings         The name, including owner of a GitLab project in the format "ownerName/repoName".
   -R, --repo strings            The name, including owner of a GitHub repository in the format "ownerName/repoName".
   -r, --reviewers strings       The username of the reviewers to be added on the pull request.
       --skip-pr                 Skip pull request and directly push to the branch.
   -T, --token string            The GitHub/GitLab personal access token.
-Can also be set using the GITHUB_TOKEN/GITLAB_TOKEN environment variable.
+Can also be set using the GITHUB_TOKEN/GITLAB_TOKEN/GITEA_TOKEN/BITBUCKET_SERVER_TOKEN environment variable.
   -U, --user strings            The name of a user.
 All repositories owned by that user will be used.
+  -u, --username string         The Bitbucket server username.
 ```